Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 The local system:
 - sends an OPEN message to its peer using a unidirectional QUIC stream,
 - sets the HoldTimer to a large value,
-- changes its state to OpenSent.
+- changes its state to OpenSent,
+- record the StreamID.

 If the value of the autonomous system field is the same as the local Autonomous System number, set the connection status to an internal connection; otherwise it will be "external".